Jonas-Verhellen/Bayesian-Illumination/README.md

 - **Flexible sampling** – choose between `Rank`, `Tournament`, `Elitism`, or continue with `Roulette` for molecule selection.
 - **Expanded mutation library** – the full set of SMARTS mutations from the original **GB‑EPI / Argenomic** codebase is back, enabling richer exploration of chemical space.

-After benchmarking on several small molecule rediscovery tasks, we suggest the following minimal overrides in your configuration file:
+After benchmarking, we suggest the following minimal overrides in your configuration file:

 ```yaml
 generator: